‘The Young And The Restless’ Spoilers: Christian Paternity Reveal – Nick Dumps Chelsea, Back With Sharon?

 — JJDUX (@JJDUX) April 6, 2017

-The End of Chick And Nick Turns To Sharon?
+The End of “Chick” And Nick Turns To Sharon?

 The Young and The Restless spoilers for May sweeps hint the overdue reveal of Christian as Adam’s biological son should happen in a few weeks.
-With that secret out, Nick would be devastated but could deal with it.
+With that secret out, Nick would be devastated, but could deal with it.
 But knowing Chelsea has been lying to his face while sleeping with him would be too much.
 Chelsea must know Nick would never forgive her for this lie.

 Chelsea will cave to pressure from Victor, but it’ll be too late.
-Their dirty secret is out soon say The Young and The Restless spoilers.
+Their dirty secret will be out soon according to The Young and The Restless spoilers.
 When that happens, Nick could very well turn to Sharon Newman (Sharon Case).
 They’re finally back to good after her lie about Christian being Sully.
 With Dylan McAvoy (Steve Burton) gone for good, Sharon is alone and devastated and Nick might soon be in the same state.

 The signs seem clear that Nick and Chelsea will hit the skids in coming weeks and Nick and Sharon will comfort one another and that means Shick is back on!
 Y&R fans are ready for the delayed paternity reveal and all the fallout.
 It’s coming according to The Young and The Restless spoilers.